lnovilla8/CSE15L-lab1/blog.md

 ```
 [user@sahara ~]$ pwd
 /home
-[user@sahara ~]$ cd lecture1
+[user@sahara ~]$ cd /home/lecture1
 [user@sahara ~/lecture1]$
 [user@sahara ~/lecture1]$ pwd
 /home/lecture1
 ```
 **Explanation:**

 When using the cd command with a path to a directory as an argument, the output returns an empty line.
-However, the current directory in the command prompt adds the inputted directory and the working directory is changed into /home/<'argument'>.
+However, the current working directory is changed to the given path.
 This is not an error.

 **Use of cd command with a path to a file as an argument**